 It is customary to dress well for a Milonga.
-Since the definition of being well dressed is a personal thing the most important aspect of that rule boils down to “no jeans”
+Since the definition of being well dressed is a very personal thing, that rule boils down to: “no jeans”

 Milonga is not a practica, which means you are there to socialize, mingle, meet people, chat and entertain.
 This extends to the dance floor, so: